MirMikael/Adaptive-type-2-fuzzy-PID-controller-for-DS18B20/README.md

 Controller gains tuning is one of the most important parts of controller development.
-Gains are tuned by different algorithms. one of the popular algorithms is Fuzzy.
+Gains are tuned by different algorithms. one of the popular algorithms is <strong>Fuzzy</strong>.
-This code is written for temperature control using an Adaptive type-II fuzzy - PID controller, specifically a DS18B20 sensor.
-It's worth mentioning that all components of the controller, have been manually implemented in this code without utilizing any pre-built functions, solely relying on fundamental commands of the C programming language.
-This controller was simulated in MATLAB and then coded for microcontroller.
+This code is written for temperature control using an <strong>Adaptive type-II fuzzy - PID</strong> controller, specifically a <strong>DS18B20</strong> sensor.
+It's worth mentioning that all components of the controller, have been manually implemented in this code without utilizing any pre-built functions, solely relying on fundamental commands of the <strong>C</strong> programming language.
+This controller was simulated in <strong>MATLAB</strong> and then coded for <strong>microcontroller</strong> (Like <strong>ST</strong> and <strong>ESP32</strong>).
 In other words, this code is the second stage of controller development, in which real DS18B20 sensor data has been employed.
 Note that, the fuzzy type used in this Fuzzy-PID controller is type of Mamdani fuzzy inference system.

 The general architecture of this controller is as follows:<br>
 1. **Error Calculation**: